Using WSL in Windows

 Adding the Required Linux Packages in WSL

-Install ESP-IDF requirements for Linux.
+Install ESP-IDF Requirements for Linux.

 sudo apt-get install git wget flex bison gperf python3-pip python3-venv python3-setuptools cmake ninja-build ccache libffi-dev libssl-dev dfu-util

-1. Install usbipd in Powershell command prompt:
+1. Install usbipd in the Powershell command prompt:

 winget install usbipd